matthias-reis/carda-gatsby/content/articles/2023/11/james-bernard-anthene-soft-octaves-en.md

 Even if the record and its creation are closely linked to a snapshot in time, the pieces on it still seem timeless and create a framework for new ideas and experiences.
 The notes always resonate with hope for peace, light, and better times.

-"Soft Octaves" is a multi-layered, open-minded and artistic work of art that reflects the diversity of the world and its contrasts—in a meditative and subliminal way.
+"Soft Octaves" is a multi-layered, open-minded and artsy piece that reflects the diversity of the world and its contrasts—in a meditative and subliminal way.
 If you want to get involved in the sound experience, you can pre-order the album now on all music platforms and listen to it below.

 ## James Bernard & anthéne feat. marine eyes – "Trembling House"